Entry regulations

 The “Secure Flight program” of the US government requires airlines to collect specific information on all passengers traveling to, from or via the US.
 This is known as, Advance Passenger Information (APIS) and includes your gender, date of birth and your first and family name, exactly as stated in your passport.

+At SAS, the basic set of APIS details are collected during time of booking and a complete set of APIS details are collected at time of check-in.
 The APIS details for you and anyone else included in your booking must be provided no later than 72 hours before departure, or you may be denied boarding the aircraft.
-For bookings made later than 72 hours before departure, you must provide the APIS when you book your flight.
+For bookings made later than 72 hours before departure, you must provide the APIS when you book your flights.

 If you have a Redress Control Number you provide this along with your personal details.